“Our God” Series

 In this hymn of praise, the psalmist reminds us that human plans often do not materialize . . . a reminder we know all too well, especially in recent days.
 Instead, the writer directs our attention to the Lord and calls for us to praise Him.
 Why?
 You will want to be sure and view this video to see how the psalmist answers this very important question.
 Posted 5/5/20.

-Our Fall Men’s Bible Study meets from 7:00-7:50am every Thursday morning – September 17 through December 17, 2020, except October 15 and November 26.
-This Bible study will be meeting at the Woodland Country Club in Carmel, Indiana.
+The Men’s Bible Study meets from 7:00-7:50am every other Thursday morning from January 20, 2022 through May 26, 2022.
+This Bible study meets at the Woodland Country Club in Carmel, Indiana.

-Our Fall Women’s Bible Study meets from 6:30 to 8:30 pm on Mondays, September 14 through December 14, 2020.
-The study will then resume on January 18 and continue through April 26, 2021.
-This Bible study will be meeting at the Woodland Country Club in Carmel, Indiana.
+The Women’s Bible Study meets from 6:30 to 8:30 pm on Mondays, September 13, 2021 through April 25, 2022.
+This Bible study meets at the Woodland Country Club in Carmel, Indiana and is also available online.